cmdcolin/cmdcolin.github.io/site/projects/index.md

 ## Work

-I am currently working for UC Berkeley on the <a href="https://jbrowse.org">JBrowse</a> project.
-I am working on developing visualizations that are relevant for cancer researchers such as structural variant views of next generation sequencing.
-We are currently working on redeveloping JBrowse 2 using ReactJS currently.
+I am currently working for UC Berkeley on the <a href="https://jbrowse.org">JBrowse</a> project, developing structural variant and comparative genomics visualizations.
+We are currently working on developing JBrowse 2, a ground up rewrite using React.

 JBrowse 2 homepage <a href="https://jbrowse.org/jb2">https://jbrowse.org/jb2</a>